soulbiz/logging-elk/README.md

 1. Our Filebeat clients check, read and send our logs's data to Logstash in a JSON format.
 2. Logstash parses the received data, adding additional fields based on our filters, and sends it to be indexed in Elasticsearch.
 3. Elasticsearch stores our JSON data in a common Filebeat-index, separate by the "type" field depending on the log source and its fields.
-4. Kibana reads and translates our stored documents into graphical visualizations for an easier, human-focused data analysis.
+4. Kibana queries, reads and translates our stored documents into graphical visualizations for an easier, human-focused data analysis.